Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • The WithEvents keyword is used in the parent Class Module to create a connection between the object and its events.
 This connection allows the Class Module to capture events fired by the object and call the corresponding event procedure in response.

-The event procedure name must start with the object instance name, followed by an underscore, and then the event name.
-This naming convention ensures that Access can properly map the event to the event procedure.
+The Event Subroutine name must start with the object instance name, followed by an underscore, and then the event name.
+This naming convention ensures that Access can properly map the event to the correct event procedure.

 Private WithEvents txtName As Access.TextBox